nikuznetsov/telegram_bot_array2heatmap/README.md

 This bot differs from the program in the way that there is no function for cropping part of image.

 Bot is hosted by ***Heroku***.

+You can find it on Telegram: @array2heatmap_bot.
+But specific format of file is needed.